Fabulously-Optimized/vanilla-installer-python/usage.md

 ## Linux

-Because of Linux having many different package managers, we've decided to make the way to install on Linux via `pip`, or building from source using `python` and `poetry`.
+Because of Linux having many different package managers, we've decided to make the way to install on Linux via `pip`, or building from source using `python` and `poetry`, which isn't covered here.

-1. Install Python 3.8 or higher (3.11 recommended) from your package manager - for example `sudo apt install python3` or `sudo pacman -S python`
+1. Install Python 3.8 or higher (3.11 recommended) from your package manager - for example `sudo apt install python3` or `sudo pacman -S python3`
 2. Run `pip3 install vanilla-installer[gui]`.
 3. Then you can run `vanilla-installer-gui` to launch the program.
-Prefix it with `python3 -m` if you have issues.
+If you have issues, try `python3 -m vanilla_installer gui`.

 [1]: https://github.com/Fabulously-Optimized/vanilla-installer/releases/latest
 [2]: https://discord.gg/fabulously-optimized-859124104644788234